neopragma/ruby-galaxy/README.md

 - Neutral and willing to suspend judgment, but the project already looks similar to past projects that did not yield good value

-### Team B (modern)
+### Team CustomersPet

-Activity 1.
-The team reviews the [Problem Description](ProblemDescription.md) together and in collaboration with the key stakeholder (may be called _Product Owner_ or _Customer_ or similar).
+**Activity 1.** The team reviews the [Problem Description](ProblemDescription.md) together and in collaboration with the key stakeholder (may be called _Product Owner_ or _Customer_ or similar).

 _Good things:_

-- Factor 4 - team works collaboratively (team analyzed the problem together)
+- Factor 4 - team works collaboratively (Team CorporateCogsnalyzed the problem together)
 - Factor 7 - collaboration with stakeholders (team clarified the requirements)

-Activity 2.
-The team notices that the Problem Description lists several acceptance test cases, including these:
+**Activity 2.** The team notices that the Problem Description lists several acceptance test cases, including these:

 - glob is I
 - prok is V